Richard Creagh: Death

 It has been said that Creagh was poisoned in prison, and this, whether true or false, was widely believed at the time of his death.
 The principal suspect was the notorious double agent Robert Poley, best known for his role as agent provocateur in the Babington Plot and his suspected role in the killing of Christopher Marlowe.
 Poley, who was a fellow prisoner in the Tower during Creagh's last years there, is said to have visited him several times, but the suspicion seems to be based on his general bad character, rather than on any direct evidence of his guilt.

 Peter Creagh

 His grand-nephew, Peter Creagh, was Bishop of Cork and Cloyne from 1676 to 1693.
 He was imprisoned for two years on suspicion of treason and attempted regicide during the Popish Plot in consequence of the false accusations of Titus Oates, but he was acquitted (1682).
 He was transferred to the Archdiocese of Tuam in 1686.
-After the 1688 coup d'etat, Bishop Creagh followed King James II into exile on the Continent.
+After the 1688 coup d'état, Bishop Creagh followed King James II into exile on the Continent.
 Bishop Creagh was appointed Archbishop of Dublin in 1693, but was unable to return to Ireland and take over command of his still illegal and underground archdiocese.
 He became Coadjutor Bishop of Strasbourg, where he died (July 1705).